 New Zealand’s school property portfolio is a significant Crown asset.
 The Ministry of Education is responsible for managing the $28.7 billion (replacement value as at 30 June 2018) property estate of around 2,100 state schools, more than 15,000 school buildings and 8,000 hectares of land.

 Approximately 70% of property projects are led by the Ministry, who is the client and buyer of services.
-The remaining projects are led by schools, where services are engaged by a Board of Trustees and managed by a Project Manager appointed by the school.
+The remaining projects are led by schools, where services are engaged by a board and managed by a Project Manager appointed by the school.

 We have a Design Review Panel (DRP) which undertakes independent, high-level quality assurance reviews of school development projects at various design stages.
-The DRP assist the Ministry in the process of ensuring that designs meet the national standards and guidelines for school property design.
+These reviews assist the Ministry in the process of ensuring that designs meet the national standards and guidelines for school property design.

 The review process is undertaken for all new schools and school redevelopments costing more than $3 million.